cqb13/No-More-Scrollbar/README.md

 ## Todo

-- fix switch state on start up (should be on, is off)
+- on is off and off is on??? (issue with save)
 - maybe fix dont ask again popup (more testing needed)